These crispy Smoked Salmon Zucchini Cakes or Patties with Lemon Dill Dip make a healthy savoury appetizer. They're baked, not fried!

 - Use crispy Panko crumbs (gluten-free, if necessary) instead of bread crumbs.

-I use a cookie scoop to create evenly sized cakes, arrange them on a parchment-paper lined baking sheet and press them down gently to flatten slightly before baking.
+- I use a cookie scoop to create evenly sized patties, arrange them on a parchment-paper lined baking sheet and press them down gently to flatten slightly before baking.

-An added bonus?
-These Smoked Salmon Zucchini Cakes can be made ahead of time and quickly reheated just before serving.
-They’re perfect for a dockside picnic or wherever you celebrate with friends and family.
-Enjoy!
+These Smoked Salmon Zucchini Cakes are perfect for a dockside picnic or wherever you celebrate with friends and family.

 Zucchini Smoked Salmon Cakes with Lemon Dill Dip